Tanu-N-Prabhu/Python/README.md

 # Nbviewer

 <b align = "justify">If the jupyter notebook doesn't load.
-Don't worry copy and paste the link to [nbviewer](https://nbviewer.jupyter.org).
+Don't worry; copy and paste the link to [nbviewer](https://nbviewer.jupyter.org).
 Because most of my jupyter notebooks are not loading.</b>

 ---
 # Contributors

-### Currently there are 10 contributors for this repository.
+### Currently, there are about 20 contributors for this repository.
 Feel free to contribute!

 <a href="https://github.com/Tanu-N-Prabhu/Python/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Tanu-N-Prabhu/Python" />
 </a>

-> Want to know, how I did this.
+> Want to know how I did this?
 Refer here for the [docs](https://github.com/Tanu-N-Prabhu/myWebsite.io/blob/master/Docs/Displaying%20Contributors%20Image%20on%20README%20files%20with%20no%20Pain!.md)